Some employers neglect their duty to contribute to their employees’ super funds.

 Prevention is always better than retrospective resolution, so it’s worth checking that your employer is meeting their superannuation obligations.
 Many people assume that their employers are doing the right thing, but this isn’t always the case.
 In fact, a recent report shows that up to 20% of employers fail to meet their Superannuation Guarantee obligations.

 Even if you won’t need your superannuation for many years, there are other important reasons to check that your employer is making contributions.
-For one thing, any unpaid super can compromise the income-insurance cover your fund may include: your employer’s failure to pay any superannuation contributions — which includes making late payments — can leave you without total and permanent disability (TPD) insurance, death cover, income protection and terminal-illness cover for that period of time.
+For one thing, any unpaid superannuation can compromise the income-insurance cover your fund may include: your employer’s failure to pay any superannuation contributions — which includes making late payments — can leave you without total and permanent disability (TPD) insurance, death cover, income protection and terminal-illness cover for that period of time.

 To ensure that your employer is making regular super contributions, read your pay slips and check with your super fund (perhaps by reading your member statements).